codyarose/codyarose.com/content/blog/object-keys-from-array-in-typescript.md

 At first that may seem unnecessary because an interface for `values` defining the possible key value pairs would be the right way to do it, but that won't work for my use case.

-I plan on referencing that array of possible sizes in each breakpoints method since the only possible parameters should be one of those strings, e.g. `theme.breakpoints.down('sm')`.
+I plan on referencing that array of possible sizes in each `breakpoints` method since the only possible parameters should be one of those strings.

 Is this overkill for a media query utility?
 Maybe 🤷‍♂️